Ika-02/Password-Gen/README.md

 Little **password generator** I made to practice some *php* (and ended up also making it pretty.
 I couldn't help myself 😅)

-I didn't do error handling and all.
-I might do it later, I still haven't learned about that. 🤣
+I might still improve it if I'm bored 😆
 Nothing more to say about it...

 @ika-02